 Eurostar™ operate a direct service from London St Pancras to Disneyland® Paris 4 days a week during term time, 7 days a week during school holidays.
 Each train has 2 wheelchair spaces and 2 companion seats.
 These spaces on the train are subject to availability at the time of booking.

-Airlines are also able to transport disabled passengers from airports around the UK to Paris Charles de Gaulle, Orly or Beauvais Airports.
-Greatdays Holidays can book your flights, liaise with the airline to arrange airport assistance for passengers and book airport transfers between the airport and Disneyland® Paris.
+Airlines are able to transport disabled passengers from airports around the UK to Paris Charles de Gaulle, Orly or Beauvais Airports.
+Greatdays Holidays can book your flights; liaise with the airline to arrange airport assistance for passengers and book airport transfers between the airport and Disneyland® Paris.

-Coach hire is also an option for groups.
-We work with a number of coach operators in the UK who provide adapted coaches with wheelchair lifts for groups with disabled members.
+Coach hire is an option for groups.
+We work with a number of coach operators in the UK who provide adapted coaches with wheelchair lifts for groups with disabled guests.

 For any passengers requiring additional medical equipment during their stay, for example hoists or oxygen, this can be pre-arranged prior to travel.
 These additional requirements are arranged through outside companies and will be invoiced prior to travel.
 Due to the individual nature and requirements for additional medical equipment, please contact us to discover what we can arrange for you.

-Disneyland® Paris’ hotel shuttle buses are wheelchair-accessible but we can also help you to arrange the specialised shuttle service for disabled guests.
-This special service can only transport one passenger and one companion.
-This can be booked in advance or by going to your hotel reception desk, City Hall in the Disneyland® Park, Studio Services in the Walt Disney Studios® Park or at the Disney Express desk on the 1st floor of the train station.
+Disneyland® Paris’ hotel shuttle buses are available for guests in a wheelchair.
+It serves as a shuttle bus between the Disney Parks and your Disney Hotel (except Disney’s Davy Crockett Ranch).
+This can be booked by going to your Disney Hotel reception, at City Hall in the Disneyland Park, at Studio Services in Walt Disney Studios or at the Disney Express Counter on the first floor of the TGV/RER train station.